Riddhish84/Python-flask-React/README.md

 # Python-flask-React
 Just demo To do List

+I have used
+* Python with Flex
+* MongoDB as backend
+* React Js

+To build this small demo project.

-##How To run this project.
+##Simple steps to run this project.
 1. **Run ModoDb** using "mongod" command

 2. Install all **prerequisite** libraries of python using pip install.